NoLtour/Uni-notes/Mechanics structures and materials/Dynamics 1/rigid body rotation around a fixed axis.md

 It should be noted that when describing rotation around a fixed axis for any [[rigid body]] there is only a single value of angular displacement (accel and vel too) for all points.

+It should also be noted that the things covered in [[Curvilinear motion notes|curvilinear motion]] are often used when working with this especially the [[n-t diagram]].

 ### Terms
 Here are the variables often used when describing these values.
 #### Angular displacement